 Prior to enrolling, all accepted applicants must:

-Undergo and successfully pass a 10-panel drug screening.
+Undergo and successfully pass a drug screening.

 Submit health history, physical examination and immunization records with all required immunizations and immune titers.